Canyon decision

 Open Banff itinerary selector

-Families, older visitors, strollers, and winter
+Families, older visitors, strollers, winter, and crowd friction

 Open Parks Canada hiking page Open family / low-walking logic